salesforcecli/plugin-user/messages/password.generate.md

 # defaultingToLength20Password

-Starting in Summer '26, passwords of length below 20 will be explicitly rejected.
-For now, generating a password of length 20 instead of the requested length.
+Starting in Summer '26, this command will fail if you specify a password length below 20.
+For now, the command is generating a password of length 20 instead of the requested length.

 # scratchFeaturesUrl